linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 5. When successfully added a shortcut, you can click on **Edit** > **Delete** on the custom shortcut to delete it.

 ### Update Settings
-When there is system updates, it will be notificated on the home page of Control Center.
+When there are system updates, it will be notified on the home page of Control Center.
 Click it to download and install system and application updates.
 You can make settings to download the updates automatically, and switch on **Smart Mirror Switch** to auto connect to the quickest mirror site, which makes your download faster.

 > ![tips](icon/tips.svg): If you do not want to get the updates prompt, switch off "Updates Notification" in Update Settings.